-When you ascend close to the ceiling depth and enter the decompression window area, two arrows appear in front of the depth number.
+When you ascend close to the ceiling depth and enter the deco window area, two arrows appear in front of the ceiling depth value.
 The downward and upward pointing white arrows indicate that you are within the deco window.

 If you ascend above the ceiling depth, there is still a safe margin area, equaling to ceiling depth minus 0.6 m (2 ft).
 So in this example, it is between 17.7 m (58 ft) and 17.1 m (56 ft).
-In this safe margin area, decompression calculation still continues, but you are advised to go down below ceiling depth.
-This is indicated by the ceiling depth number turning yellow with a downward pointing yellow arrow in front of the depth number.
+In this safe margin area, decompression calculation still continues, but you are advised to go down below the ceiling depth.
+This is indicated by the ceiling depth number turning yellow with a downward pointing yellow arrow in front it.

 If you go above the safe margin area, the decompression calculation is paused until you go back down below this limit.
-An audible alarm and a red downward arrow in front of the depth number indicate unsafe decompression.
+An audible alarm and a downward pointing red arrow in front of the ceiling depth value indicate unsafe decompression.

 If you ignore the alarm and stay above the safe margin for three minutes, Suunto EON Steel locks the algorithm calculation, and decompression information will not be available anymore on the dive.
 See Algorithm lock.